Your Guide To The...

 There’s a few main types of air rifle for you to choose between.
 Don’t worry though, we’ll list the 3 main types we usually recommend below – and give info on each:

-One of the main pros of springer air rifles is that there’s no need to worry about leaking gas or having to lug around dive bottles for filling up your gun…you just pick up your rifle and get cracking.
+One of the main pros of springer air guns is that there’s no need to worry about leaking gas or having to lug around dive bottles for filling up your rifle (especially annoying in the field if you’re hunting!)… you just pick up your rifle and get cracking.

 PCP air rifles – which stands for The Pre-Charged Pneumatic are very different to Springers.
 Instead of a spring that’s compressed when cocking the gun, PCP rifles use highly pressurized air, compressed at up to 4000 PSI (depending on the gun).
 Diving tanks are used to refill the pressure in the gun (or a pump, for a budget option).